 Basically, when your body is fighting off the flu, it’s giving everything it’s got in order to overcome the invading flu virus.
 It’s essentially an all-out war that leaves casualties in the form of dead and dying virus and immune cells as well as an overabundance of cellular wastes.

-Your immune system is also releasing a lot of inflammatory chemicals (like cytokines) into the bloodstream that signal our white blood cells to fight off infection which is what causes body aches.
+Your immune system is also releasing a lot of inflammatory chemicals (like cytokines) into the bloodstream that signals our white blood cells to fight off infection which is what causes body aches. (source)